- Joined

 Our goal for the project was to create a new Azure instance for each project, using its GitHub repository as the source for the deployment.
 The contest supports many different server stacks: static (for non-dynamic projects), Node, Python, PHP and .NET Core.
 We were able to support all of these using 3 templates.

 It may seem strange to you that I’m saying this, but two of the templates relate to PHP: The first is for PHP projects that use Composer for dependency management.
-Composer is not supported out of the box on Azure (yet!), so we’ve configured the template to use this site extension to take care of it.
+Composer is not supported out of the box on Azure (yet!), so we’ve configured the template to use Link Removed to take care of it.
 Unfortunately, if a PHP project doesn’t use Composer the deployment will not work, so we needed a second PHP template to handle that case (and, of course, we needed to detect if a PHP project uses Composer!).

 The third and final template is for the rest of server types.
 The only tricky bit is that we leave Python disabled by default and activate it only if the project needs it, otherwise .Net and Node projects won’t work.